jdoleary/Spellmasons/docs/TasksCurrent.md

 # Low hanging fruit
 - Steam description is too wordy, just tell 'em why it's awesome
-- h: **important**: completely destroy the underworld object between playthroughs rather than just cleaning it up
-    - for now you can tell because lastUnitId isn't reset
 # Brad playtest 2:
 - futher investigate '  // Override ref since in prediction it makes a copy of the unit' from 06d754d2
 - dragger x and y went to null after "target similar, slash slash"